Vaughnsmcp/Unit19_HW_REACT/README.md

 ## Description
-_This app helps you keep track of all your employees.
+_This app helps you connect with all of your co-workers.
 You may either search the list by entering the employee's name, or click 'Name' and the application will sort your list alphabetically._

 ## Setup/Installation Requirements